Back to Guides

 You have celebrated your wins, identified your strengths, weaknesses, opportunities, and set measurable goals.
 Now it is time to start making actions towards these goals, and to keep celebrating yourself daily!

-Do you have questions, tips or tricks, etc?
-Join our Slack community of over 18,000 professionals.
+Do you have questions, tips or tricks?
+Join our Slack community of 20,000+ professionals.

 1. One of the toughest measurements is the “wins”; much of what I do is behind the scenes.
 Couple that with having been a consultant for several years, calling out my clients’ wins, taking apart my effort, and calling them out as wins is a challenge now the shoe is on the other foot.